Speculative End-Turn Detector for Efficient Speech Chatbot Assistant: Abstract

 \section{Abstract}

 Spoken dialogue systems powered by large language models have demonstrated remarkable abilities in understanding human speech and generating appropriate spoken responses.
 However, these systems struggle with end-turn detection (ETD)---the ability to distinguish between user turn completion and hesitation.
 This limitation often leads to premature or delayed responses, disrupting the flow of spoken conversations.
-In this paper, we introduce the ETD Dataset, the first public dataset for end-turn detection.
-The ETD dataset consists of both synthetic speech data generated with text-to-speech models and real-world speech data collected from web sources.
+In this paper, we introduce the OpenETD Dataset, the first public dataset for end-turn detection.
+The OpenETD dataset consists of both synthetic speech data generated with text-to-speech models and real-world speech data collected from web sources.
 We also propose SpeculativeETD, a novel collaborative inference framework that balances efficiency and accuracy to improve real-time ETD in resource-constrained environments.
 Our approach jointly employs a lightweight GRU-based model, which rapidly detects the non-speaking units in real-time on local devices, and a high-performance Wav2vec-based model running on the server to make a more challenging classification of distinguishing turn ends from mere pauses.
 Experiments demonstrate that the proposed SpeculativeETD significantly improves ETD accuracy while keeping the required computations low.
-Datasets and code will be available after the review.